line/line-bot-faq/README.md

 - `bug`: Minor problem or issue
 - `enhancement`: Suggestion to improve an existing feature
-- `feature-request`: Suggestion for a new feature
+- `feature request`: Suggestion for a new feature
 - `question`: Question related to a LINE Platform product
 - `documentation`: Issue related to documentation